Brick red ribbed crew neck jumper

 300g of natural softness

-"Made in Italy" is a true reference in fashion, indicating craftsmanship expertise lost elsewhere.
-And in the wool industry, Zegna Baruffa is where it happens.
-They revolutionized the textile sector in the late 70s with Cashwool®, a merino wool as luminous as silk and as soft as cashmere, which we use for all our winter sweaters.
+The "Made in Italy" label is a true benchmark in fashion, signifying a level of artisanal craftsmanship lost elsewhere.
+And in the world of wool, Zegna Baruffa is where it all happens.
+They are the ones who revolutionized the textile industry in the late 1970s with the Cashwool®, a merino wool as luminous as silk and as soft as cashmere — and the one we use for all our winter sweaters.

 An extra-fine merino wool

-Merino wool is known for its fineness, which gives it its softness and makes it so comfortable to wear against the skin.
-With an average diameter of about 19.5 microns, merino wool fiber is 3 times finer than wool from other sheep breeds.
-Still having trouble imagining this fineness?
+Merino wool is known for its fineness, and it is this that gives it its softness and makes it so pleasant to wear next to the skin.
+With an average diameter of around 19.5 microns, the merino wool fiber is 3 times finer than the wool of other sheep breeds.
+Still struggling to picture this fineness?
 For comparison, 70 microns is the average diameter of a human hair.

 Certified mulesing-free and OEKO-TEX®

 Certified Responsible Wool Standard (RWS) since 2019, Zegna Baruffa uses one of the rare Australian wools guaranteed mulesing-free.
-This label ensures the welfare of sheep for wool production.
-In addition to better land management, the partner breeder commits, among other things, not to practice mulesing on their sheep.
+This label ensures the welfare of sheep in wool production.
+In addition to better land management, the partner farmer commits, among other things, to not practicing mulesing on their sheep.

 "You don't know it,